 - We started by researching various kitchen companies, visiting their stores, and getting designs and quotes from them.
 These included IKEA, Wickes, and B&Q.

-- When we decided we would definitely go ahead with the kitchen renovation, we contacted Andy to get his availability and lock him in for the project.
+- When we decided we would definitely go ahead with the kitchen renovation, we contacted the contractor that we used for our bathroom renovation to get his availability and lock him in for the project.
 He recommended Howdens to us.

 - Someone from Howdens came to our house and measured our kitchen, discussed design with us, and then provided us a plan and quote for the kitchen.

-- We visited the Howdens shop (it’s right around the corner from us!) to pick out cabinet colors, countertops, etc. We didn’t love any of the countertop options, so decided to source our own.
+- We visited a Howdens shop to pick out cabinet colors, countertops, etc. We didn’t love any of the countertop options, so decided to source our own.

 - My friend, Megan, and I went to Croydon Granite to pick out counter top options, and then took the samples to Howdens to compare against our cupboards.